pypa/packaging.python.org/source/specifications/core-metadata.rst

 Whenever metadata is serialised to a byte stream (for example, to save to a file), strings must be serialised using the UTF-8 encoding.

-Although :pep:`566` defined a way to transform metadata into a JSON-compatible dictionary, this is not yet used as a standard interchange format.
-The need for tools to work with years worth of existing packages makes it difficult to shift to a new format.

 .. note:: *Interpreting old metadata:* In :pep:`566`, the version specifier field format specification was relaxed to accept the syntax used by popular publishing tools (namely to remove the requirement that version specifiers